Navid200/xDrip/docs/Nightscout/NS_Install.md

 Copy and paste the following highlighted line into the terminal of your Nighscout virtual machine and enter.
 **Caution:** Be very careful not to copy it into any other computer as it could overwrite the contents of the machine.

-<mark style="background-color: #dFbFff">curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash</mark>
+<mark style="background-color: #eFdFef">curl https://raw.githubusercontent.com/jamorham/nightscout-vps/vps-1/bootstrap.sh | bash</mark>
 <br/>

 You will be presented with a notification.
 To acknowledge, you need to select OK.
 However, you will not be able to use the mouse.
 Just press enter.